Aleksander-Kulpin/rsschool-cv/cv.md

 - Sellers can post profiles and images; buyers browse and message directly
 - Early-user validation tool; future plans include payments, trading, analytics
 - Email notifications via SendGrid

-> More of my no-code work is available in my portfolio.

 ---